fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - No new reading for today.
 Instead, you need to do one, longer synthetic reflection on what we've covered so far as a way of tying everything together and preparing for the Wednesday reading and reflection.

 {% include alert.html class='danger' title='BIG reflection' text="
 Write a ~1000 word reflection on the continuities and discontinuities in historical thinking and writing so far.
+Be sure to provide some SPECIFIC examples that are representative of the point you are trying to make.
 Also, include 1-2 big picture questions that we should address in class.
 These are due by 10am like all other reflections, and we'll be discussing everyone's thoughts and questions in class.
 "%}